-Presentation submissions could include but not limited to in-progress research, curriculum under development, current developments in Microsoft technology, success stories or other topics of interest to the Microsoft Educational community.
+Presentation submissions could include but not limited to in-progress research, curriculum under development, current developments in Microsoft technology, success stories or other topics of interest to the higher education community.
 Submissions should include an abstract of no more than one page describing the presentation.
 Accepted presentation submissions will be presented at the conference.

 A specific presentation format will be highlighted at the conference: Lightning Round Presentations.
 This type of presentation, usually around 10 minutes in length, is designed to be short and concise.
 The presentations will be delivered one after another within a set block of time.
 By including Lightning Round Presentations at the conference, there will be more time to have many faculty speakers present a multitude of topics.
 Your goal as a presenter is to articulate your topic in a quick and impactful way.